-By considering only the second part of the penalty function in the RKHS ridge group sparse criterion \eref{parametric}, i.e. by setting $\gamma=0$, the RKHS group lasso criterion is obtained as follows:
+If we consider only the second part of the penalty function in the criterion \eref{parametric} ( i.e. set $\gamma=0$), we obtain the RKHS group lasso criterion as follows:

-which is a group lasso criterion (\cite{doi:10.1111/j.1467-9868.2005.00532.x}) up to a scale transformation.
+which is a group lasso criterion \cite{doi:10.1111/j.1467-9868.2005.00532.x} up to a scale transformation.

 In the \pkg{RKHSMetaMod} package, the RKHS ridge group sparse algorithm is initialized using the solutions obtained by solving the RKHS group lasso algorithm.
 Indeed, the penalty function in the RKHS group lasso criterion \eref{Lasso} insures the sparsity in the solution.
 Therefore, for a given value of $\mu$, by implementing the RKHS group lasso algorithm (see Section \ref{subsec:optimGL}), a RKHS meta-model with few terms in its additive decomposition is obtained.
 The support and the coefficients of a RKHS meta-model which is obtained by implementing RKHS group lasso algorithm will be denoted by $\widehat{S}_{\widehat{f}_{\text{Group Lasso}}}$ and $\widehat{\theta}_{\text{Group Lasso}}$, respectively.
 From now on the tuning parameter in the RKHS group lasso criterion will be denoted by: